tarantool/doc/doc/reference/configuration/configuration_reference.rst

     **Since:** :doc:`3.0.0 </release/3.0.0>`.

-    Whether coredump files should include memory allocated for tuples.
-    (This can be large if Tarantool runs under heavy load.)
+    Whether coredump files should not include memory allocated for tuples -- this memory can be large if Tarantool runs under heavy load.
     Setting to ``true`` means "do not include".

     |